-- Building CMS and other compliance reports - Assisting operations team with validation of system enhancements and fixes - Report development across multiple systems - Data quality and enhancement recommendations - Support for data conversion from UHIP to RIBridges - Identify and manage correction of data as it enters the data mart - Release management script validation
+- Building CMS and other compliance reports - Assisting operations team with validation of system enhancements and fixes - Report development across multiple systems - Data quality and enhancement recommendations - Support for data conversion from UHIP to RI Bridges - Identify and manage correction of data as it enters the data mart - Release management script validation

 The State is seeking to extend a portion of the Freedman contract through June 30, 2019 and is planning to roll the rest of the scope of work into the upcoming Healthcare and Health System Transformation Technical Services and Supports RFP starting February 2019.
+The State will not seek funding from FNS starting October 1, 2018.